Tony7466/ArchBang/README.md

 This is beyond the scope of this guide.

-MY project website/blog you can find at (https://archbang.org)
+My project website/blog you can find at (https://archbang.org)